 This is so that the cover won’t get in the way of a spinning record and you are able to close the cover while the unit is in operation.

 It’s not plastic.
 The stylus is diamond tipped and comes on a metal cantilever.

 Is the digital conversion possible with a MAC?

 Yes, you can easily convert your vinyls using Mac or Windows.

-Should You Buy the The Jensen JTA-230 Record Player?
+Should You Buy The Jensen JTA-230 Record Player?

 The Jensen JTA-230 Record Player will not give you high fidelity sound but it’s pretty reliable and the manufacturer gives great service and a 90 day warranty.

-Features like a 3 speed transmission, tone and pitch controls and built-in-speakers that give good sound with no distortion even at top volume.
+Features like a 3 speed transmission, tone and pitch controls and built-in-speakers that give an excellent sound with no distortion even at top volume.